DataBiosphere/toil/docs/running/cliOptions.rst

 **Batch System Options**

   --batchSystem BATCHSYSTEM
-                        The type of batch system to run the job(s) with, currently can be one of aws_batch, single_machine, grid_engine, lsf, mesos, slurm, tes, torque,
+                        The type of batch system to run the job(s) with.
+Default = single_machine.
-                        htcondor, kubernetes. (default: single_machine) --disableAutoDeployment
+  --disableAutoDeployment
-                        Should auto-deployment of the user script be deactivated?
-                        If True, the user script/package should be present at the same location on all workers.
+                        Should auto-deployment of Toil Python workflows be deactivated?
+If True, the workflow's Python code should be present at the same location on all workers.
 Default = False.
   --maxJobs MAXJOBS
                         Specifies the maximum number of jobs to submit to the backing scheduler at once.
 Not supported on Mesos or